HarunMbaabu/Awesome-Analytics-Engineering/README.md

 4).
 [What Is An Analytics Engineer?
 Everything You Need to Know by DataCamp](https://www.datacamp.com/blog/what-is-an-analytics-engineer-everything-you-need-to-know)

-Also check tis blog by [Learn Analytics Engineering](https://learnanalyticsengineering.substack.com/)
+Also check this blog by [Learn Analytics Engineering](https://learnanalyticsengineering.substack.com/)

 ### **2).
 SQL**